 UPOP

-Children and youth in foster care are more likely to have emotional and behavioral needs and are prescribed psychotropic medications at a higher rate than children from comparable backgrounds not in state care.
-While some children and youth in foster care have mental health needs that are effectively treated with medication, there are significant challenges to using psychotropics safely and effectively in the foster care population.
+Children and youth in state custody are more likely to have emotional and behavioral needs and are prescribed psychotropic medications at a higher rate than children from comparable backgrounds not in state care.
+While some children and youth in child welfare systems have mental health needs that are effectively treated with medication, there are significant challenges to using psychotropics safely and effectively in this population.

-Our mission, enacted by Utah State Legislator is to establish and operate a psychotropic medication oversight program to ensure that children and youth in foster care are receiving safe, evidence-based, trauma informed treatment consistent with their mental health needs.
+Our mission, enacted by Utah State Legislature, is to provide psychotropic medication oversight and consultation to ensure that children and youth in the state welfare systems are receiving safe, evidence-based, trauma informed treatment consistent with their mental health needs.

-Our goal is to collaborate and consult with DCFS Case Workers, Fostering Healthy Children Health Coordinators, community mental health professionals, and providers throughout the state in order to achieve the safest and most effective treatment for foster children and youths.
+Our goal is to collaborate and consult with Foster Care Case Workers, Juvenile Justice Case Managers, Fostering Healthy Children Health Coordinators, community mental health professionals, and providers throughout the state in order to provide psychotropic medication prescribing guidance, support and education.

 The UPOP Help Line offers consultation M-F 8am-5pm for non-emergent consultation.
 In emergency cases please take the child to the nearest emergency room for care.